PatrickPT/patrickpt.github.io/content/about.md

 draft: False
 ---

-Welcomy to my blog.
+Welcome to my blog.
 I am Patrick.

 I'm living in Germany, am a proud father of two, work as a Data Scientist and love to dig into AI, Data Science and ML.